-The hall is equipped with laundry facilities, computer jacks, a snack area, kitchens, a weight/exercise room, and lobbies.
-Rooms are equipped with basic furnishings: desks, chairs, wardrobes, beds and mattresses, and a sink with mirror.
+The hall is equipped with laundry facilities, computer jacks, a snack area, kitchens, a weight/exercise room (HCT first floor lobby), and lobbies.
+Rooms are equipped with basic furnishings: desks, chairs, wardrobes, dressers, beds with mattresses, and a sink with mirror.
 Residents are responsible for school-supplied items in their rooms and will be assessed for damages beyond normal wear.
-Students must bring bedding for a twin-size mattress, hangers, and all personal effects; students may bring microwaves and mini-refrigerators.
+Students are encouraged to bring bedding for a twin-size mattress, hangers, and all personal effects; students may bring microwaves and mini-refrigerators.
 Students are to use the provided furniture.
 Additional furniture, such as a couch, chair, recliner, TV stand, and refrigerator, may be used, provided the university furniture is not removed from the room or damaged.
-Belongings are not to be deposited in the rooms before the publicized occupancy date of the semester nor left there following the close of the semester.
-PAP and HCT will close during all scheduled holidays and breaks.
+Belongings are not to be deposited in the rooms before the publicized occupancy date of the semester nor left there following the close of the school year.
+PAP and HCT residence halls will close during all scheduled holidays and breaks.
 Students should make plans to leave before the advertised closing time.
-Only students who are requested to be on campus by faculty or staff will be permitted to stay in the halls between semesters.
-Students staying in halls at any time are always subject to the rules in this handbook.
+Only students who are approved to be on campus by the Student Life Office will be permitted to stay in the halls between semesters.
+Students staying in halls at any time are always subject to the rules in this handbook and university as a whole.

 Window screens are to be left in place.
-To protect walls and other surfaces, only the following may be used to hang items: removable, reusable adhesive putty ("sticky tac") and Command hooks (rather than foam hooks).
+To protect walls and other surfaces, only the following may be used to hang items: removable, white reusable adhesive putty ("sticky tac") and Command hooks (rather than foam hooks).
 To preserve our furniture, do not write on it.
 Trash or personal items may not be put in the hallways or in trash cans in bathrooms and kitchens.
 Trash is to be taken to the dumpsters located on the Poindexter Street side of each dorm.
+This includes boxes of any kind.